DorianKodelja/alvisnlp/reference/module/fr.inra.maiage.bibliome.alvisnlp.bibliomefactory.modules.Action.md

 </div>
 <div class="param-type">Type: <a href="../converter/fr.inra.maiage.bibliome.alvisnlp.core.corpus.expressions.Expression" class="converter">Expression</a>
 </div>
 Elements on which to perform the action.
-The expression is evaluated as a list of elements with the corpus as the context element.
+The expression is evaluated as a list of elements with the commit element as the context element.

 <a name="constantAnnotationFeatures">